the-true-logistican/logistics-simulation-logger-for-factorio/README.md

 Below is the public mod description from the Factorio Mod Portal: [Factory Ledger](https://mods.factorio.com/mod/logistics_simulation)

-Activities of players which are relevant to accounting are traces by [Big Brother 1984](https://mods.factorio.com/mod/big_brother_1984)
+Activities of players which are relevant to accounting are traced by [Big Brother 1984](https://mods.factorio.com/mod/big_brother_1984)

 > **"What you cannot measure, you cannot control."** > *(Tom DeMarco)*